07 August 2023

 Misallocating resource.
 Thank god, you have a budget.
 But this doesn’t solve the problem.
 You may fork out on one thing and have no money for the other, more important thing.
 For example, you might make a lot of super-cool animation (which may distract the learner) yet have absolutely terrible audio quality in your video lessons.
 Invest in the basic, most necessary attributes.

 There is no one-size-fits-all education website design that will be equally engaging for learners, secure and convenient for creators.
 But probably, this is for the better.
-Your e-learning platform is the place where you can stand out and demonstrate the knowledge you can give to people.
+Your platform for online courses is the place where you can stand out and demonstrate the knowledge you can give to people.
 You and you alone.

 Want to know the best part?